stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 The archive file already contains dReal under the directory 'CAV2022-AeC/3rd_party'.
-Note that, we also use the above installation instructions to create our Zenodo VirtualBox image (http://doi.org/10.5281/zenodo.4699760).
+Note that, we also use the above installation instructions to create our Zenodo VirtualBox image.
 You can create a new VM image using Ubuntu by following the step 1 ~ 5, starting from downloading and unzipping the 'CAV2022-AeC.zip' on the virtual machine.

+See our webpage https://stlmc.github.io/cav2022-artifact/ for more details